 Earlier this year, two PEI residents were accused of helping immigrants gain permanent residency through the business streams by providing them with fake addresses.
 The immigrants would then move to other places in Canada without establishing their proposed businesses on the island.

 The province will conduct one final draw through the Partial and 100% Ownership Streams before closing them.
 10 applicants will be selected for nomination on September 20.

 Can Entrepreneurs Still Immigrate to PEI?

-The province will still allow for business immigration, however entrepreneurs seeking to live in PEI will have to immigrate through the Work Permit Stream or invest in an previously existing business on the island.
+The province will still allow for business immigration, however entrepreneurs seeking to live in PEI will have to immigrate through Work Permit Stream or invest in an already existing business on the island.

 If you have been considering moving to PEI through a business immigration stream, get in touch with the Canadim Team today to see how the changes may affect you!

 Find out if you are eligible to immigrate to Canada by completing our free online assessment!
 A member of the Canadim Team will review your eligibility and contact you to discuss your immigration options.